jemcgui/owl-post-carousel/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin that pulls posts and creates a carousel of thise posts.
+A simple plugin that pulls posts and creates a carousel of those posts.

 == Description ==

-A simple plugin that pulls posts and creates a carousel of thise posts.
+A simple plugin that pulls posts and creates a carousel of those posts.

 == Installation ==